Durable 3D Printed Thermoplastics

 FDM is great for end-use parts as well as testing the functionality of designs that will eventually be injection molded.

 FDM is great for low-volume production of end-use parts, such as manufacturing aids and units for field testing.

-Thanks to it’s high-heat resistance regularly use FDM to create molds for low-volume thermoforming.
+Thanks to its high-heat resistance, we regularly use FDM to create molds for low-volume thermoforming.